 There are circumstances where it will be necessary to use provisional information on your income tax return, such as in your first year of self-employment or when joining a new practice.
-If you have completed a provisional tax return for 2017/18, you should enter "Yes" in this box.
+If you have completed a provisional tax return for 2019/20, you should enter 'Yes' in this box.

-When an amended income tax return is submitted, a corresponding amended certificate should be completed and submitted even though the submission date of the amended certificate is after the deadline for filing.
+When an amended income tax return is submitted, a corresponding amended certificate should be completed and submitted to your commissioning body, even though the submission date of the amended certificate is after the deadline for filing.